Why You Need Vitamin D

 Turns out, calcium needs a little help.
 Vitamin D is a fat-soluble vitamin that helps your intestines absorb calcium, and indirectly helps keep calcium in your bones.
 Without vitamin D, calcium can get accumulated in places it doesn’t belong or bypass absorption entirely.
 Basically, you need vitamin D to make calcium work for you.
 Plus, recent research suggests that D’s benefits go beyond bones, supporting cellular function and overall wellbeing.

 While you can get vitamin D from food, most reliable sources are animal-based: oily fish, eggs, and milk.
 It’s harder for people with plant-based diets to get enough from food alone.
 The good news is that your body can actually make vitamin D itself from endogenous synthesis in the skin.
 It works like this: your skin absorbs UVB photons from the sun.
 When these photons pair with a substance called 7-dehydrocholesterol that’s naturally in your skin, vitamin D3 is created.

 Why You Might Be Deficient

 Those of us with darker skin also have a harder time making vitamin D ourselves.
-All that magic melanin in darker skin actually absorbs UVB photons, competing with 7-dehydrocholesterol and preventing it from pumping out vitamin D.
+Melanin in darker skin actually absorbs UVB photons, competing with 7-dehydrocholesterol and preventing it from pumping out vitamin D.

 How to Tell If You’re Low

 Feeling tired, grumpy, or kind of sad?
 Sweaty even when it’s not that hot?
-These may be signs of vitamin D deficiency.
+These may be signs of low vitamin D levels.
 In 2011, The Endocrine Society, based on numerous research studies, recommended that adults get at least 1,500 to 2,000 IU of vitamin D every day.
 Our scientists are on board with this recommendation and included 2,000 IU in Essential for Women.
-So slather on the sunscreen or stay huddled under a blanket all winter: we’ve got your vitamin D covered.
+So keep putting on sunscreen and stay huddled under a blanket all winter: we’ve got your vitamin D covered.